 He has also worked with the Massachusetts Institute of Technology’s Development “D”-Lab and International Development Design Summits over the past 8 years.
 Stephen is originally from Manchester, England.
 He is a keen musician, soccer player and enjoys the outdoors, especially hiking and skiing.

 Becca joined the JustMilk team in May 2016 from D-Lab at the Massachusetts Institute of Technology.
-Based in Boston, she leads JustMilk's efforts to conduct their first user acceptability study in a western setting and is steering work on a visual identity update.
+Based in Boston, she leads JustMilk's efforts to conduct their first user acceptability study in a western setting, in collaboration with Massachusetts General Hospital, and steered work on a visual identity update.
 At D-Lab, Becca led qualitative needs assessment efforts, published the Scale-Ups User Research Framework, and conducted field work in Zambia, Kenya, Tanzania, Ghana, India, Brazil and Haiti.
 She previously worked at Innovations for Poverty Action in Kenya and received a B.S. in Mechanical Engineering from MIT.

-Aspen is a co-founder of the JustMilk nonprofit, Secretary of the nonprofit Board of Directors, and Logistics Manager of JustMilk.
+Aspen is a co-founder of the JustMilk nonprofit and the Secretary of the Board of Directors.
 She holds a B.S. in Molecular Environmental Biology with a concentration in Environment and Human Health from the University of California, Berkeley.
 In addition to managing daily nonprofit operations, Aspen leads the collaboration between JustMilk and the University of Venda in Limpopo, South Africa, where she researched cultural acceptability and human-centered design requirements of the JustMilk device.
 Aspen has also worked on public health design projects in Tanzania and India through the International Development Innovation Network.

 Rebekah served on the Board of Directors for JustMilk and currently acts as a volunteer project adviser.
 She performed technical research and development of the device at the University of Cambridge, where she received her PhD in Chemical Engineering and Biotechnology as a Gates Scholar.
 She is passionate about using engineering principles to develop medical devices, diagnostics, and medications aimed at improving public health in resource-limited settings.
 She holds a B.S. in Chemical Engineering from the University of Texas, where she researched drug delivery.
 She has previously supported commercialization of a pneumococcal vaccine product at Merck, protein purification at Genentech, and microfluidic HIV-1 diagnostic development at UC Berkeley.